ppaschos/snowmass-connect-docs/docs/index.md

 users can move data in from their home institutions.

 1. Home directory.
 As mentioned above, your home directory will have 50GB of storage  available and can be used for scripts, submission files and small size data.
-Home is network mounted on the login node and large input files for jobs on the grid should not be stored here.
+Large input files for jobs on the grid should not be stored here.
-2. OSG storage (Ceph) accebible from the login node at `/collab`.
+2. OSG storage accebible from the login node at `/collab`.
 Users should store their data in either of two subdirectories:
 * For private user data: `/collab/user/<user_id>`
 * For shared data among the members of the Snowmass21 collaboration:`/collab/snowmass21`